rmpt/data-server/README.md

 ## ids

 The default key field is `id`.
-That means if you make a request for `/posts/1` a json object with `"id": 1` will be searched.
+That means if you make a GET request for `/posts/1`, a json object with `"id": 1` will be searched.

 You can change the the name of this key field on the endpoints variable.

-Example:
+**Example for a custom id field:**

-Say you want the id for the `/posts` endpoint to be `postId`.
+Say you want the id for the `/posts` endpoint to be `postId` (instead of id).
 The endpoints variable would be something like this: `--endpoints='posts[postId],comments'`.
-With this, when you request `/posts/id` a json object with `"postId": 1` will be searched.
+With this, when you request `/posts/1` a json object with `"postId": 1` will be searched.

 Apart from the name of the id field, you can control if the ids are automatically generated or not through `autoGenerateIds` option.
 This variable is **enabled by default**, that means if you POST some data without the id field, it will be